 What to do if you want to switch medical plans.

-Protect yourself from soaring medical expenses by bridging the gap between medical scheme rates and the charges imposed by private providers.
+Private healthcare providers can charge up to 500% of medical scheme rates.Protect yourself from soaring medical expenses by bridging the gap between medical scheme rates and the charges imposed by private providers.

-The costs of braces, root canal, implants and so on, can run into thousands of rand.
-Most treatments are done out of hospital, so are funded from your savings.
-That can result in less money available for other medical needs and family limits being used on one member only!
+Specialised Dental treatments can be extremely expensive!That can result in less money available for other medical needs and family limits being used on one member only!

-No Medical Aid or have a Hospital Plan only?
 This plan will help you meet the high costs of both normal and specialised dentistry!

 Contact me as I have been a professional medical aid broker for more than 30 years.